 In theory, this is great for new runners.
 Unfortunately, the reality is much different.
 The unspoken rule of a C25K plan is that everyone has to prepare themselves Couch-to-5k so they’re ready for Day 1, which kind of defeats the purpose.
 And it sucks.

 If you are a real couch potato and live a sedentary lifestyle, you are absolutely not going to be able to start out with Week 1, Day 1 of any couch to 5k plan.
-That sucks.
-It’s a program for non-runners that doesn’t start where non-runners can start. #boggle
+(I have written more about how to do that prep here.)

-Not only have I been hearing multiple friends have trouble with this recently, I also had major problems with it when I was overweight and out of shape.
+Not only have I been hearing multiple friends have trouble with this recently, but I also had major problems with it when I was overweight and out of shape.
 So if you’re starting out with a couch to 5k plan, don’t fret if W1D1 is way too hard (and honestly, it probably will be).
 That’s okay.
 You can prep for that.

 Most people who want to be runners think that walking is weakness.
 It’s not.
 Even marathoners and ultra-marathoners walk during their races.
 It’s a rest for your legs because it works different muscles than running.
 There are days where my whole routine involves going for long walks, keeping my heart-rate up, and just enjoying being outside.

 If you’re looking at starting couch to 5k, then you should make sure your legs and lungs can handle it.
 Especially if you are running with asthma like I am.

 How Long Does Couch to 5K Take?